Faith

 -Proverbs 20:30

 The Seven Fruits of Suffering shared by Bo Sanchez on yesterday's Talk 2: Why Am I Suffering?
-From the series Your Toughest Questions Answered.
+From the series Your Toughest Questions Answered at the Feast.

 The Seven Fruits of Suffering

-There are two teachers in life---Teacher Trial and Teacher Triumph.
-Both are great teachers but Teacher Trial is more effective.
-When you suffer from trials you become teachable.
-Triumph makes you proud and so you're not open to what life teaches you.
-You learn more when you suffer because you're humble enough to accept the lessons that life presents.
+There are two teachers in life: Teacher Trial and Teacher Triumph.
+Both are great teachers, but Teacher Trial is more effective.
+When you face trials, you become teachable.
+Triumph makes you proud, so you're less open to what life teaches you.
+You learn more through suffering because you're humble enough to accept the lessons that life presents.

-You become more enduring and tougher when you suffer.
-There's a direct connection between the size of your comfort zone and the size of your success.
-The bigger your comfort zone the more successful you are, because you'll stretch out more to make your comfort zone wider.
+You become more resilient and face greater challenges when you experience hardship.
+There is a direct correlation between the size of your comfort zone and your level of success.
+The larger your comfort zone, the more successful you become, as you will expand it to encompass new experiences.

-You get wounds when you suffer, and these wounds turn into scars in time.
-Your scars can inspire others who are in the same situation that you used to be in.
+You acquire wounds through suffering, and over time, these wounds evolve into scars.
+Your scars can inspire others who find themselves in a similar situation to the one you once faced.
 You become a wounded healer.

 There are times when there's nothing left for you to do but pray, even when you don't feel like praying.
 Personally, I'm glad we Catholics have memorized prayers.
-It came to a point when I don't know what to pray for anymore.
+It reached a point when I didn't know what to pray for anymore.
 I was all prayed up, I said.
 That's when I learned to appreciate the power of memorized prayers.
-It's an instant relief when you don't know what to do anymore.
-Suffering pushes you to converse more often with God.
+It's an instant relief when you no longer know what to do.
+Suffering pushes you to converse with God more often.

-In all your sufferings on earth, you'll realize that your real happiness will only be in heaven.
+In all your suffering on earth, you'll realize that your true happiness will only be in heaven.

 "Tough times don't last but tough people do."
 You will outlive all your problems.

 Our faith tells us that everything is part of His divine plan.
 All things are intended for our good.
-Let's focus on the prize and not on the obstacles.
+Let's focus on the prize, not the obstacles.

-We all suffered (or are still suffering) at some point.
-The important thing to remember is not why we suffer but what we get after we suffer; what the fruit of our suffering will be.
+We all have suffered (or are still suffering) at some point.
+The critical thing to remember is not why we suffer, but what we gain after we suffer; what the outcome of our suffering will be.
 The big message:

-If life is pulling you back and you feel like time is standing still, nothing is happening and your suffering seems endless, it just means that life is preparing you for a great come back.
+If life is pulling you back and you feel like time is standing still, nothing is happening, and your suffering seems endless, it just means that life is preparing you for a remarkable comeback.

 If God brought us to it, He will bring us through it.